 On Rob Hill, there is a rustic family campground, featuring individual and four group campsites that can accommodate 30 people each, restrooms, a large stone campfire circle, and an indoor “Great Room” for educational programs.

 A campground is a fantastic place for families to experience a little piece of the wilderness within just a stone’s throw away from big city life.
 Along the trail, there are three Andy Goldsworthy public art pieces, two of which are outdoors and accessible anytime.

 “The Spire” is the most well-known because it is in a prominent place in the park, just above inspiration point, while the second is “Tree Line”, which is just east of the Lover’s Lane hiking trail.
 The final piece is located in the old powder magazine on the parade grounds.

 All three pieces are worth seeing and alone are worth the trip to the Presidio.

 Finally, the park also provides a myriad of amenities that includes numerous sports facilities, including a golf course, bowling alley, tennis courts and athletic fields.

 There is free PresidiGo Around the Park Shuttle that runs around the Park in 30-minute loops.
 We suggest you take advantage of the shuttle the Presidio covers a huge area.

 The Presidio is perhaps the cheapest place to spend a day in San Francisco.
-Admission is free and parking is only $1.20 per hour and capped at $7.00 per day.
+Admission is free and parking is paid by the hour at meters.
 All pay stations accept credit and debit cards, and many accept coins.